-Conformal coating has a very important role to play when it comes to protecting circuit boards against unfavorable environmental conditions.
-In environments that have extremes of temperature, moisture, dust and more, circuit boards can often suffer from defects, compromising the shelf life of the product.
-Conformal coating acts like a protective film that keeps the PCB moisture proof, dust proof, protects it against temperature variances, keeps it free from corrosion & more.
-Another common aspect that impacts printed Circuit Boards are a wide variety of pollutants.
+The conformal coating has a very important role to play when it comes to protecting circuit boards against unfavorable environmental conditions.
+In environments that have extremes of temperature, moisture, and dust, circuit boards can often suffer from defects, compromising the shelf life of the product.
+The conformal coating acts like a protective film that keeps the PCB moisture-f, and dust-proof protects it against temperature variances, keeps it free from corrosion & more.
+Another common aspect that impacts printed Circuit Boards wide variety of pollutants.
 They can lead to corrosion and even failure of PCBs.
-While a number of pollutants could accrue from the operating environment, often times there are a lot of contaminants on account of residues during the manufacturing process.
+While several pollutants could accrue from the operating environment, oftentimes there are a lot of contaminants on account of residues during the PCB manufacturing process.

 The application fields of conformal coating include, but are not limited to:

-- Consumer Electronics – Consumer electronics particularly have to face harsh external conditions.
-Be it water and detergent in case of washing machines and dishwashers or contaminants as in the case of computers, microwaves and others.
+Consumer electronics particularly must face harsh external conditions.
+Be it water and detergent in the case of washing machines and dishwashers or contaminants as in the case of computers, microwaves and others.

-- Aerospace – With compression and decompression being the norm, it only stands to reason that the aerospace industry should see a wide spread application of conformal coating
+With compression and decompression being the norm, it only stands to reason that the aerospace industry should see a widespread application of conformal coating.

 It is also important to remember that some components cannot receive conformal coating.
 Some such components include:

 - DIP Switch and more

 YOU MAY ALSO LIKE: PCB CONFORMAL COATING VS PCB POTTING